Archive 2012

 4th April 2012

-In response to publication of Private Lives (2) grants have been made available to
+In response to publication of Private Lives (2) grants have been made available to organisations working with LGBTI youth.

 NEW ZEALAND PRIME MINISTER ACKNOWLEDGES MENTAL HEALTH PROBLEMS FACING LGBT YOUNG PEOPLE